vuminhtue/SMU_Workshop_Linux/_episodes/03-Files_Directories.md

 {: .bash}

-`-a` stands for "show all";
+`-a` stands for "show all", including hidden files/folders;
 it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which in our case is the `/home` directory).
-As you can see,
-it also displays another special directory that's just called `.`, which means "the current working directory".
+As you can see, it also displays another special directory that's just called `.`, which means "the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.

 > ## Other Hidden Files
 >